As part of my work with Avie, I designed an onboarding experience for new and returning patients.

 With this onboarding system in place, patients complete forms faster and with less effort, and their time spent in waiting rooms becomes an opportunity to be educated about procedures and treatments.

-Filling out paper forms is tedious, and after forms are completed, patients are often left wondering what to expect while they wait for their doctor to arrive.
+We noticed that onboarding was a point of frustration for both patients and clinics Filling out paper forms is tedious, and after forms are completed, patients are often left wondering what to expect while they wait for their doctor to arrive.

 To solve for these pain points we needed to do more than digitize paper forms.
 We needed a system that would guide patients each step of the way and address questions or concerns about their appointment.
 Each flow would have to display content that's relevant to a patient's procedure or treatment—things like forms, service summaries, educational videos and take-home information.